-60. Section 35 of the Bill implements recommendation 66.
+66. Section 35 of the Bill implements recommendation 66.
 It is concerned with the satisfaction of awards of damages for loss suffered by a third party resulting from trustees' acts or omissions in the ordinary course of administering the trust.
 Subsection (2) provides that the general rule is that such damages are payable only from the trust property; therefore, the trustees are not personally liable.
-If, however, the Court of Session is satisfied that a trustee has failed to meet the required duty of care, as specified by section 27 of the Bill, and the delictual act or omission was in any way attributable to that failure, then it may specify that the damages are payable partly from the trust property and partly from that trustee's personal property.
+If, however, the Court of Session is satisfied that a trustee has failed to meet the required duty of care, as specified by section 27 of the Bill, and the delictual act or omission was in any way attributable to that failure, then it may specify that the damages are payable (in whole or in part) from that trustee's personal property to reflect the trustee's personal failure with the balance, if any, coming from trust funds.
 Section 35 applies irrespective of when the trust was created but only in relation to acts or omissions which occur after commencement of the section (subsection (4)).

-61. Section 36 of the Bill implements recommendation 67.
+67. Section 36 of the Bill implements recommendation 67.
 It specifies how an injured party can raise proceedings in delict following a loss sustained as a result of the acts or omissions of one or more trustees.
 Subsection (2) states that the party may choose to raise a court action against either the trustees as a body (i.e. against all of the trustees in that capacity) or against the individual trustee(s) at fault (or jointly and severally against both).
 The advantage of being able to sue the individual(s) directly is that, if the trust property is insufficient to meet the award of damages, the pursuer can enforce it against the individual(s) at fault without the need for a second court action.
 Subsection (3) permits the body of trustees, if they are sued on their own, to bring in as a defender any individual trustee so that the action lies against those considered to be personally at fault as well as against the general body of trustees.

-62. Section 37 of the Bill implements recommendation 68.
+68. Section 37 of the Bill implements recommendation 68.
 Where the trustees as a body have been found liable in delict, but no individual trustee has incurred personal liability, the damages will be paid out of the trust property.
 If, however, the award exceeds the value of that property, the trustees themselves are liable for the excess.
 Subsection (2) provides that any trustee who makes a contribution to that excess can seek to recover the costs from the other trustees.
 Subsection (3) states that this is subject to the relief which the court may grant under the Law Reform (Miscellaneous Provisions) (Scotland) Act 1940 (by which it determines the proportion of the award which each trustee must contribute).
 Section 37 applies irrespective of when the trust was created but only in relation to liability incurred after commencement of the section (subsection (4)).